AirshipCMS/Docs/Airship-CLI-Troubleshooting.md

 ## Browser: My site doesn't load over https
 You may be making calls to the API over an http connection.
 Always do API calls over an https connection.

-## I'm logged in to the wrong directory, though I can still run `airship serve`
-You might have logged in to an airship site in the wrong directory at some point.
-You may have a `.airship` durectory floating around in your root directory.
-Find the ghost `.airship` directory and delete it.